Photo: Aspen Institute

 Doctor of Law (J.D.)

-——-Earned full tuition through the Lowenstein Public Interest Fellowship, awarded for extraordinary commitment to social justice and human rights
+——-Lowenstein Public Interest Fellowship (full tuition award for extraordinary commitment to social justice and human rights)

-Named a Harlan Fiske Stone Scholar for academic excellence
+Harlan Fiske Stone Scholar (awarded for academic excellence)

-Received the Robert Noxon Toppan Prize for best exam in Constitutional Law
+Robert Noxon Toppan Prize (best exam in Constitutional Law)

 -